Do price reductions attract customers in urban public transport? A synthetic control approach: Results

 \subsection{The effect of the price reduction}

 To construct the synthetic TPG, the synthetic control method assigns weights among the control group companies.
 VB (Biel) receives the highest weight with 0.400, while BVB (Basel) has the second-highest weight with 0.162, and the VBSG (St Gallen) has a zero weight.
-Table \ref{Weights} in the Appendix shows the weights for each company in the donor pool.
+Table \ref{Weights} in Appendix \ref{Appendix_C} shows the weights for each company in the donor pool.
 Figure \ref{Demand_Dev} plots the outcome variable, equal to passenger trips per vehicle kilometre, of TPG and the synthetic TPG from 2010 to 2019.
 We can easily observe that the two trajectories track each other close in the pre-treatment period, i.e., the pre-price-reduction period.
-In other words, the lines have a common trend before the intervention.
-Thus, the mean squared prediction error (MSPE) of the outcome variable between TPG and the synthetic TPG amounts to a small figure of 0.0086.
+Thus, the mean squared prediction error (MSPE) of the outcome variable between TPG and the synthetic TPG amounts to a small figure of 0.009.
 Therefore, our synthetic TPG is a sensible counterfactual of the outcome we would expect if the intervention had not been implemented.
-Furthermore, Figure \ref{Demand_Dev} shows that the effect is rather small in the first year.
-However, the two lines diverge after 2015.
 While demand from customers of the synthetic TPG continued its slightly downward trend, the demand for TPG increased.
 This difference is relatively constant over four years, from 2016 to 2019.

 The estimate of our analysis indicates the effect of the policy intervention on demand in passenger trips per vehicle kilometre.
 More precisely, after the price reduction, this effect represents the yearly differences (gaps) between TPG and its synthetic counterfactual.
-On average, the demand (our ratio) increased by about 0.91 from 2015 to 2019.
-In other words, almost one additional passenger per vehicle kilometre boarded TPG’s buses and trams due to the price reduction, an increase of about 13\% compared to 2014.
+On average, the demand (our ratio) increased by about 0.72 from 2015 to 2019.
+In other words, almost one additional passenger per vehicle kilometre boarded TPG’s buses and trams due to the price reduction, an increase of about 10.6\% compared to 2014.
 Thus, we conclude that we can infer a positive effect on demand in Geneva due to the price reductions.
-Moreover, we see that the effect did not occur immediately after the price reductions.
-However, this is in line with other literature on fare policy changes \citep[see, e.g.,][]{abrate2009impact}.
 Randomly drawing nine control units with a replacement from our donor pool leads us to bootstrap confidence intervals.
-The corresponding 95\% bootstrap confidence interval of the average estimated effect is [0.407; 1.043].
-The distribution of the means of 1,000 samples is presented in Figure \ref{Bootstrap} in the Appendix.
+The corresponding 95\% bootstrap confidence interval of the average estimated effect is [0.423; 0.870].
+We present the distribution of the means of 2,000 samples in Figure \ref{Bootstrap} in Appendix \ref{Appendix_C}.